edbrad/vm-bl-status/ServerSetupNotes.md

 for this setup).

 ### Install and Configure VirtualEnv and VirtualEnvWrapper
-A isolated runtime environment will be establised on the server for hosting the Django
+A isolated runtime environment will need be establised on the server for hosting the Python-based Django REST API Application.
+This accomplished using the **VirtualEnv** tool with the **VirtualEnvWrapper** add-on.